 To enable Dashboard:

-• If you have set Dashboard as a space, use a Trackpad to access.
+If you have set Dashboard as a space, use a Trackpad to access it.
 Simply swipe right with three fingers.

 How to use Dashboard as a web monitor

-2. The page or website will grey out, opening a purple border around part of the page you want to monitor.
+- The page or website will grey out, opening a purple border around the part of the page you want to monitor.

 How to close Dashboard on Mac

-When you want to close dashboard, either click anywhere on the screen and the widgets will fade, or press the escape key, or use the mouse, trackpad or keyboard shortcut to close.
+When you want to close Dashboard, either click anywhere on the screen and the widgets will fade or press the escape key.
+You can also use the mouse, trackpad, or keyboard shortcut to close.

-Dashboard is also incredibly useful for monitoring website you want to keep an eye on.
-Whether this is the status of a delivery or recent Amazon order, or a news outlet you read often.
+Dashboard is also incredibly useful for monitoring websites you want to keep an eye on.
+Whether this is the status of a delivery, a recent Amazon order, or a news outlet you read often.

 Monitor your Mac with CleanMyMac X

-There are always things that would be really useful if you could keep an eye on that don't come in a widget format.
-Such as your network connection speed and health status of vital functions (disk space, battery, etc.) For those, CleanMyMac X comes with a Menu monitoring feature.
+There are always things that would be really useful if you could keep an eye on that don’t come in a widget format.
+Such as your network connection speed and health status of vital functions (disk space, battery, etc.) For those, CleanMyMac X comes with a Menu app that has these monitoring features.

-The CleanMyMac X Menu comes with the ability to monitor RAM and how full your trash is, so if you experience a performance drop it can quickly isolate and clean the problem.
-The Menu even shows real-time statuses and health indicators of your hard drive, memory, battery, and CPU.
-You can also connect your Dropbox to see how much space is remaining.
-Plus it monitors several other vital functions, keeping your Mac running smoother straight from your status bar.
+CleanMyMac X Menu comes with the ability to monitor RAM and CPU, so if you experience a performance drop, it can quickly isolate and clean the problem.
+You can also monitor your connected devices to see how much space and charge are remaining.
+Plus, it monitors several other vital functions, keeping your Mac running smoother straight from your status bar.

 Download CleanMyMac X (for free).
-Everyday, CleanMyMac cleans 614TB of data for Mac users, and we have customers scanning and cleaning their Macs in 185 countries.
+Every day, CleanMyMac cleans 614TB of data for Mac users and has users scanning and cleaning their Macs in 185 countries.
 CleanMyMac X comes with dozens of useful and smart features — a powerful app that your Mac needs.